 In the past two years two formal EVAC Work Groups have been created.
 The longer-running one is the Community Engagement Work Group that developed the Community Engagement Energy Efficiency pilot project which was approved in the online vote.
 It is now underway with two community organizations that are engaging and looking for the best way to reach traditionally difficult to reach communities.
 The pilot projects will continue through 2017.
 The Community Engagement Work Group will report on the results and think about next steps on moving forward with the recommendations.

 The more recently created Work Group on Funding was created by EVAC at its Q4 2016 meeting.
 They recognized that the degree of Partnership success is limited in part by the amount of resources currently available.
 This group is exploring ways to bring more resources to bear for the Partnership so it can undertake more activities and be more aggressive with its agenda.
-To that end they are exploring dependable revenue sources and by mid-year will be making recommendations that identify possible funding sources, expenditures, and any structure that may come out of additional funding.
+To that end they are exploring dependable revenue sources and by mid-year will be making recommendations to the Board that identify possible funding sources, expenditures, and any structure that may come out of additional funding.

 In the discussion following this part of the presentation, the following points were made: